US utilities have traditionally been known for high reliability, but all that is changing. Fast.

 - Install wind.
 Small wind helps provide power for smaller loads or buildings, even when it’s dark, but it’s intermittent.
 Meaning it can go off suddenly and back on, but it often works at night when the sun doesn’t.

 - Add battery storage.
 Batteries can provide backup power reliably.
-Better yet, they make solar and wind look really good, except the added first cost and safety.
+With time of use electric rates and demand charges, batteries make solar and wind much more economical, except the added first cost and safety.
 Most chemical batteries like lithium are pretty rare elements, toxic and hazardous.
 Historically, they have been relegated to small computer backup systems and mobile devices, but with demand ramping up exponentially, research and improvements in materials, capacity and manufacturing are pushing prices down really fast and safety up.
 But there are other storage solutions too.

 - Add thermal storage.
 Ice storage, as in frozen water, has been around for hundreds of years and is very economical for special applications where cooling or refrigeration is needed.
 Since most buildings have air conditioning and many in the food sector have large refrigerators and freezers, there’s a lot of opportunities for ice storage.
 Perhaps the best part of ice storage is the storage medium itself.
 In many cases it’s one of the most abundant and sustainable chemicals on earth – good ole’ H2O.